ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/index.rst

 FastDesk Handbook
 ---------------------

-Details of the FastDesk Support Service offerings.
+Details of the FastDesk Support and Service offerings.

 .. toctree::
    :maxdepth: 2